jmsech/Study-Buddy/docs/final-report.md

 Which tools did you learn to dislike?
 Why?
 And what other tools would you have replaced them with if you were to start all over again?
 -->
 We really liked using Materialze for CSS.
 It made our app look polished and user friendly, and was *usually* pretty easy to implement.
+Materialize was a lot of fun to play around with and try all the cool features.

 We don't like javascript.
 We felt a little underprepared in terms of instruction on the topic, and found it was difficult to work with because of its lack of helpful error messages and its ability to allow you to do anything meant we never knew what was going wrong when things didn't work.
 I'm not sure javascript is avoidable, but at this point we would probably be able to get a lot more done if we took this class all over again.